ChartIQ/Charting-Library---Angular-2.0-Seed-Project/README.md

 ## Working with Plugins
 To see an example of how to implement a ChartIQ library plugin check out the [cryptoiq-plugin branch](https://github.com/ChartIQ/Charting-Library---Angular-Seed-Project/tree/cryptoiq-plugin)

+## Trouble Shooting
+It is possible to use the project with older libraries, however you may need to make some minor adjustments.
+Be sure that you have the latest patch release for your library.
+By default the only files needed from your license are `chartiq.js` and `quoteFeedSimulator.js`, if you are having trouble compiling TypeScript remove all other files.

 ## Contributing to this project